Symposia (S), Workshops (W), and Tutorials (T) at HICSS-59

 We may cancel any SWTs that have low number of enrollment.
-Feel free to update your SWT selection in the registration system anytime.
+After completing the conference registration, you may update your SWT selection in the registration system anytime.

 SWTs in Artificial Intelligence and Machine Learning